Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

       * Both close together and far apart (allowing movement between)
   * [x] Stop the robot seeing through walls
   * [ ] Handle case if point is inaccessible due to an obstacle covering, surrounding or blocking
-  * [ ] Combine with route mapping - if off course and no obstacles, move back to route.
+  * [x] Combine with route mapping - if off course and no obstacles, move back to route.
   * [ ] Move robot to end of detected end point

+# Known Issues

+  * When deciding a point to traverse to when off course, some points are not between the origin and destination as intended
+  * Integrating the route traversal has produced some undesirable code and logic issues - **priority**

 # Current Pipeline